-Initial Compliance with Emission Limitations, Operating Limitations, and Other Requirements (40 CFR 63, Subpart ZZZZ, Table 5) For each Complying with the requirement to You have demonstrated initial compliance if 14.
+Initial Compliance with Emission Limitations, Operating Limitations, and Other Requirements (40 CFR 63, Subpart ZZZZ, Table 5) For each Complying with the You have demonstrated initial compliance if 14.
 Existing non-emergency 4SRB stationary RICE >500 hp located at an area source of HAP that are not remote stationary RICE and that are operated more than 24 hours per calendar year i.
-You have conducted an initial compliance demonstration as specified in §63.6630(e) to show that the average reduction of emissions of CO is 75 percent or more, the average CO concentration is less than or equal to 270 ppmvd at 15 percent O2, or the average reduction of emissions of THC is 30 percent or more; ii.
-You have installed a CPMS to 11.
-You have installed a CPMS to continuously monitor catalyst inlet temperature according to the requirements in §63.6625(b), or you have installed equipment to automatically shut down the engine if the catalyst inlet temperature exceeds 1250 °F.
+You have conducted an initial compliance demonstration as specified in \$63.6630(e) to show that the average reduction of emissions of CO is 75 percent or more, the average CO concentration is less than or equal to 270 ppmvd at 15 percent O 2 , or the average reduction of emissions of THC is 30 percent or more; ii.
+You have installed a CPMS to continuously monitor catalyst inlet temperature according to the requirements in \$63.6625(b), or you have installed equipment to automatically shut down the engine if the catalyst inlet temperature exceeds 1250 °F.